As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Door sanding can be difficult.
 From panel ornaments to windows and other intricate details that get in the way of an easy sanding job, you need the right tools to ensure your success.
 While some of you will have them unmounted and laying down, making it easier, I bet that most of you want to do it with the doors still mounted which is much more practical but can be tricky.
-In any of the cases, you need a certain type of machine that fits the bill so today we’ll be taking a look at the very best sanders for doors that you can get.
+In any of the cases, you need a certain type of machine that fits the bill so today we’ll be taking a look at the machines that are, in my opinion, the very best sanders for doors that you can get.

 We’ll start with the top choices for doors in general – lightweight, nimble and easy to use one handed – with the #5 being the special trick on how to handle detailed doors.